by Dorothy Hardy

 Extended single crochet (esc): Insert hook in next stitch, yarn over and pull up a loop, yarn over and pull through one loop, yarn over and pull through both loops.
 (Sort of like making a chain stitch at the beginning of your single crochet stitch.)

-Fpdc & bpdc (front post double crochet & back post double crochet, respectively): See instructions here.
+Fpdc & bpdc (front post double crochet & back post double crochet, respectively): See instructions for the front post double crochet here, and back post double crochet here.

 With MC and larger hook, ch 11.